glabular/Anytype.NET/docs/members.md

-Before using any endpoint you should create a Anytype.NET client instance with you API key provided.
+Before using any endpoint you should create a Anytype.NET client instance with your API key provided.

 ```csharp
 using Anytype.NET;